 Sir Issac Newton published a comprehensive ‘Theory Of Gravity’ in 1687.
-This universal law of Gravitation explained the Gravitational binding energy of stars, planets, etc.
+This universal law of Gravitation intellectually explained the Gravitational binding energy of smaller bodies to heavenly bodies like planets, stars, etc.

-Soon after Newton’s Theory of universal gravity, some astronomers and cosmologists started hypothesizing the object that might not emit light but traces could be detectable through the gravitational impact on bright and massive objects like stars and planets.
+Soon after Newton’s theory of universal gravity, some astronomers and cosmologists started hypothesizing the object that might not emit light but traces could be detectable through its gravitational impact on bright and massive objects like stars and planets.

-The hypothesis robustness was accelerated in the 1700s when Pierre Laplace conceptualized that some objects might be massive enough to trap light particles, more like the concept of the black hole.
+The hypothesis robustness was accelerated in the 1700s, when Pierre Laplace conceptualized that some objects might be massive enough to trap light particles, more like the concept of a black hole.

 In 1884, Lord Kelvin intended to measure the mass of the galaxy through the velocity dispersion of stars orbiting around the center of the galaxy.
-He estimated that mass of galaxies that he determined was different from the mass of visible stars.
-Lord Kelvin thus concluded that perhaps the great majority of stars may not emit or reflect light, maybe dark bodies ( invisible bodies ).
+He estimated that mass of galaxies that he determined was annoyingly different from the mass of luminous stars.
+Lord Kelvin thus concluded that the great majority of stars could conceivably be non-luminous and even do not reflect light, maybe dark bodies (invisible bodies).
 Some general public even termed this as ghost mass.
-This was noteworthy.
+It was noteworthy.

 By this point, astronomers were confident that there was much more in the universe except just visible bodies.
-Lord Kelvin’s discovery led to many debates among astronomers like French astronomer Henri Poincaré in 1906, and he referred that matter as an unknown matter.
+Lord Kelvin’s discovery led to many debates among astronomers for decades like by French astronomer Henri Poincaré in the year 1906, and he referred to that matter as an unknown matter.

-The foremost existence of dark matter using stellar velocities was proposed by Dutch astronomer Jacobus Kapteyn in 1922.
+The foremost existence of dark matter using stellar velocities was proposed by Dutch astronomer Jacobus Kapteyn in the year 1922.
 Jan Oort also hypothesized the existence of dark matter in 1932.
-Dutch astronomer Jan Oort measured the orbital speed of stars within the Milky Way and found they moved too quickly to be explained by the observed mass of the galaxy.
+Dutch astronomer Jan Oort measured the orbital speed of stars within the Milky Way and found that they moved too rapidly to be explained by the observed mass of the galaxy.